“vertical” palindrome

 October 11, 2010

 Running.
-I hear my lungs scream from inside my chest, organized thought broke down two miles ago – keep pushing, one more step – time itself compresses; and, like Zeno’s paradox, I fall into an infinity of presence within myself.
+I hear my lungs scream from inside my chest, organized thought broke down two miles ago, time itself compresses, and, like Zeno’s paradox, I fall into an infinity of presence within myself.
 Then I pick my head up to the horizon and see Bliss, as if the very distinction between subjective infinity and objective infinity melted away: no pain, no thought, no self, just freedom!

 October 11, 2010